 The streets are filled with hurried people and powerful smells.
-Everybody and everything has an agenda, a place to be, a thing to do.
-It seems as though they are oblivious to the sights around them, unbothered by the modern architecture and the simultaneously antiquated structures, creating a distinct contrast.
+Everybody has an agenda, a place to be, a thing to do.
+It seems as though they are oblivious to the sights around them, unbothered by the modern architecture and the antiquated structures, creating a distinct contrast.
 I suppose living in such a surreal place can condition one to take such a spectacle for granted, (from my perspective).
 Though these remain imperative to what we know as Argentina, there is something so special in the communication exchanged, or from the root from which it stems: language.

 Sure, people may view it as just another 'Spanish speaking country' but there's so much more.
 Just to focus on one aspect, the sound and stream of the words is unmistakably distinct.
 Not only is the dialect different with particular colloquialisms and accents, but the sound is alluring.
-In between words lie a sing-song rhythm that creates a different tone entirely.
+In between words lie a sing-song rhythm that create a different tone entirely.

 Trying to learn the Spanish language here is challenging.
 Certain phonetics are pronounced differently, slang consumes casual conversation, but more than anything, there is a confidence in Argentine people that can present as intimidating to the language learner.